More

 • Create and auto-assign devices to configuration groups based on a device’s profile.

-• Customize out of the box content specific to the organization.
+• Customize out-of-the-box content specific to the organization.

 Windows 10 Autopilot Provisioning – Use Cases